IamLiesa/blog_21moves/content/blog/how-to-work-out-during-your-vacation.md

 After more than a year of not having gone on any vacation, I was really looking forward to my seven-days-trip to Italy.
 All I wanted to do was enjoy the sun, have a swim in the pool and do some nice outdoor workouts.
 Of course, I also wouldn't say no to a nice glass of vino ;)

 So often, you start out with all these good intentions.
 However, in the end, you have to confess that time, as always, was just too short.
 That is what happened to me.
 We went for city trips, slept in late or just relaxed at the pool.
 Also, I didn't exactly find the best running- route, which made it especially hard to stick to my plan.
 With the right strategy, however, it is not too hard to pull through with your holiday workout.
 And I wasn't particularly lazy during my vacation either.
 So today's blog post is all about my holiday workout and how you will be able to pull through with yours during your holidays.
+[At the end of the post](#infographic) you'll find an infographic with all my exercises.
+I hope you will enjoy my workout.
+Feel free to share it :)

 {{% chapter_header "Staying motivated: How to pull through with your holiday workout" "motivationForWorkout" %}}